-As a result of fall of the Berlin Wall and the collapse of communism in Europe in 1989, 36% of Britons believe Europe has become a safer place (only Poland and Turkey have a higher proportion who think this) and 35% of Britons believe Eastern Europe and Western Europe now share common goals.
-This is the second-highest proportion in the survey.
+As a result of fall of the Berlin Wall and the collapse of communism in Europe in 1989, 29% believe Europe has become a safer place and 28% believe Eastern Europe and Western Europe now share common goals.

 These are the findings of a 16-country Ipsos survey conducted via Ipsos’s Global Advisor online survey platform between September 20 and October 4, 2019.
 For this survey, Ipsos interviewed a total of 12,005 adults aged 18-74 in Canada, Turkey, and the United States; and 16-74 in all other markets.
 The sample consists of 1000+ individuals in each of Australia, Canada, France, Germany, Great Britain, Italy, Spain, and the United States, and 500+ in each of Belgium, Hungary, The Netherlands, Poland, Romania, Russia, Sweden and Turkey.